CDOT-EDX/edx_mfu/README.md

 Staff Graded Assignment XBlock
 ==============================

-This package provides an XBlock for use with the edX platform which provides a staff graded assignment.
+This package provides an XBlock for use with the edX platform which provides a staff graded assignment with multiple file uploads.
 Students are invited to upload files which encapsulate their work on the assignment.
-Instructors are then able to download the files and enter grades for the assignment.
+Instructors are then able to download the files and enter grades for the assignment, as well as provided annoteded files for students.

 Note that this package is both an XBlock and a Django application.
 For installation: